TEALSK12/introduction-to-computer-science/lab_04.md

-# Getting to Know You
+# Getting to know you

-In this lab, you will explore Snap! and create a simple "self-portrait" program to introduce yourself to your teachers and classmates.
+In this lab, you will explore Snap! and create a simple "self-portrait" script to introduce yourself to your teachers and classmates.

 ## Part 1 - Exploring Snap!

 1. Open Snap! on your computer.
 The URL is [http://snap.berkeley.edu/run](http://snap.berkeley.edu/run).

-2. In order to save your program, the first thing you'll need to do is to create an account.
+2. In order to save your script, the first thing you'll need to do is to create an account.
 In the Snap! browser window, find the cloud-shaped button in the top toolbar on the upper left corner of the window.
     ![The cloud menu button](images/cloud_button.png)

     Click it, select the "sign up" option in the menu, and follow the instructions there.
 You will need to check your email after creating your account to get your initial password.
 Your username will be the first part of your school email address.
 If you need help, ask.